vegaprotocol/specs/protocol/0000-rewards-overview.md

 Creating a reward scheme outside of govrnance must be accomanpanied by an amount of funding for the reward pool in at least one asset.
 At least one asset included in this funding must have an amount included greater than or equal to `reward_funding_multiple * asset.min_lp_stake` where `reward_funding_multiple` is a network parameter and `asset.min_lp_stake` is the minimum LP stake amount configured for the asset.

+### Updating reward scheme parameters

+A Reward Scheme may be updated by the same method it was created (i.e. governance proposal or individual transaction).
+Updates work like network parameter changes where the parameter name is an identifier and the reward scheme ID (i.e. something like `rewards.<SCHEME_ID>`) and the values are stored as a single structured network parameter.
+If the reward scheem was created and is "owned by" a party and they submit an update proposal, it is automatically accepted, and a proposal to update the scheme from anyone else is automatically rejected.
+The following may be changed:
+- scheme parameters
+- scheme end date/time
+- payout type and parameters
+- max payout per asset per recipient
+- payout delay

 ### Cancelling reward schemes

 A Reward Scheme may be cancelled by the same method it was created (i.e. governance proposal or individual transaction).
 On cancellation, any undistributed funds in the reward pool account will be transferred to the network treasury for the asset.